[CS Technical Interview 2] Operating Systems That Click

 This is my first time preparing for a technical interview

-so I don't know where
+and I don't know where

-to start and feel overwhelmed
+to start - I'm feeling overwhelmed

 By following the roadmap, you can